kennylevinsen/greetd/README.md

 # greetd

+Generic display manager, capable of anything from text-based login to shell (replacing agetty), to graphical login to a Wayland compositor (replacing GDM/lightdm/...).

+## List of known greetd greeters

+- agreety - The simple, text-based greeter.
+- gtkgreet - Simple GTK based greeter (to be used with something like `cage`)
+- dlm - Dumb Login Manager (using fbdev)
+- wlgreet - Wayland greeter (stale)

+## Overview

-Generic display manager.
-Composed of a daemon which:
+greetd is a daemon which:

-1. Launches a greeter of your choice.
+1. Launches a configured greeter of your choice.
 2. Listens on a socket for a login message.
 3. If the credentials are valid, terminates the greeter (if it didn't do so itself) and starts the requested session application.
 4. When the session application terminates, the greeter is started once again.

 All the greeter of choice needs to do is to be able to write a message to a socket.
 It could be anything from a simple terminal application to a fully-fledged desktop environment in which one of the applications present a user prompt.
+Of course, the same goes for the session the user logs into.

 The greeter runs as a configured user, which is supposed to be one with no interesting privileges except for what the greeter itself needs to run.